shaneosullivan/rachelandgarywedding/index.md

 ### What's Happening The Day After?

-We'll probably go for a late lunch in Kinsale and you'll all be welcome to join us if you can.
-We will then resurrect the party at Robin Rise for Saturday evening and you're welcome to join us there from 6pm onwards.
+We’ll go for a late lunch at 3pm in Hamlets and you’re all welcome to join us if you can.
+We will then resurrect the party at Robin Rise for Saturday evening and you’re welcome to join us there from 6pm onwards.

 ### Watching the Ceremony